thatnewcloudguy/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

-##Prerequisites
+## Prerequisites

 I was able to work on all the required prerequisites as instructed by the team.
+These include:

 ## Required Homework